Perspective | Andy Reid is going for it

 It was a classic instance of Reid crossing up the opponent, a mirror trick played on their assumptions about what they were seeing.
 Reid’s penchant for showing a certain look only to double back against expectations is the upshot of exhaustive study film study not just of opponents’ tendencies, but of his own.
 Smith observes, “He does a good job of evaluating himself, every game.”
 His ability to make opponents outthink themselves is something of a standing joke among his former assistants.
 “We’d sit in meetings and say, “They know that he knows that they know …” Rivera says.

 But none of it would matter if Reid didn’t possess one quality above all: the willingness to accept consequences for his decisions.
-Until last season, remember, Reid’s record in the playoffs was 13-14.
+Until last season, remember, Reid’s record in the playoffs was 13-14, and he had lost five of six previous conference title games.
 “There are two sets of consequences, right?” says Rivera.
 “Positive consequences.
 Negative consequences.”
 Somehow, Reid found a way to live with the losses, and kept making the hard calls.
 His gift, Rivera says, is the ability to block out fear of the repercussions and not let them cloud his judgment.
 “The more you think about the negative consequences, the more often you make a bad call,” Rivera says.

 Lately, there have been nothing but good calls.